hyphacoop/organizing/2019-11-20-standup-meeting.md

 - Person: pc
     - last:
         - nice to have issues
-            - chatbot can deal with private messages
+            - chatbot can deal with private meeting notes
         - labels get synced with other repositories
         - handbooks and toolchains
         - fix up on github pages site that hosts notes